Technigo/project-mongo-api/README.md

 It was tricky to deploy the project with the database.
 I think I did it correctly, but I had to add RESET_DB to the start commang in render...

+I tried syncing the updates in the original repo by doing a rebase, but it messed up my code.
+So I just updated mongoose manually.

 ### Next

 - If I have time, I will create another model for Authors and cross match them, as Damion did in the code along...